yutaasakura96/YA-JS30/project1/readme.md

 # Spotify Music App

 This is a custom-built Spotify-inspired music player, designed using HTML, CSS, JavaScript, and Font Awesome icons.
-The app allows users to play, pause, skip, and shuffle songs from a pre-defined playlist.
+The app allows users to play, pause, skip, repeat and shuffle songs from a pre-defined playlist.
 The player features Neomorphism designed buttons and rotating disc with rotating effect using CSS animations and responsive design, making it a sleek and modern music experience.

 ## Features